PagesjaunesMobile/Mobrise/README.md

 2. Flash the QR Code
 [![Mobrise](https://lh5.googleusercontent.com/LfSozPH1lvEyUA1KZY56E2jOIHSYwSNsOTDkSk2L_6znjIxkQjACT2Fb3-0WXVQ3j-o6zAxkF_o0f6s=w2501-h1300)](https://expo.io/@mikadoh/mobrise)

-If Yarn was installed when the project was initialized, then dependencies will have been installed via Yarn, and you should probably use it to run these commands as well.
-Unlike dependency installation, command running syntax is identical for Yarn and NPM at the time of this writing.

 ## Generate Token

 In order to connect to your bitrise account with Mobrise you need to [generare a new token](https://www.bitrise.io/me/profile#/security) and copy/paste it in the application.